Black Seminoles: Seminole Freedmen exclusion

-The Dawes Rolls included in the Seminole-Indian list many Intermarried Whites who lived on Native American lands, but did not include blacks of the same status.
+The Dawes Rolls included in the Seminole-Indian list many Intermarried Whites who lived on Native American lands, but did not include Black people of the same status.
 The Seminole Freedmen believed the tribe's 21st-century decision to exclude them was racially based and has opposed it on those grounds.
 The Department of Interior said that it would not recognize a Seminole government that did not have Seminole Freedmen participating as voters and on the council, as they had officially been members of the nation since 1866.
 In October 2000, the Seminole Nation filed its own suit against the Interior Department, contending it had the sovereign right to determine tribal membership.

-In April 2002, the Seminole Freedmen's suit against the government was dismissed in federal district court; the court ruled the Freedmen could not bring suit independently of the Seminole Nation of Oklahoma, which refused to join.
-They appealed to the United States Supreme Court, which in June 2004 affirmed that the Seminole Freedmen could not sue the federal government for inclusion in the settlement without the Seminole Nation joining.
-As a sovereign nation, they could not be ordered to join the suit.
+The District Court for the District of Columbia ruled in September 2002 in Seminole Nation of Oklahoma v.
+Norton that Freedmen retained membership and voting rights.
+The tribe however maintained a separate status for Freedmen and does not consider them full members, or members "by blood".
+In Oklahoma during 2006 and 2007, historian Ray Von Robertson conducted oral interviews with sixteen Black Seminoles who had obtained Seminole Freedman identification cards and found that Black Seminoles were disenfranchised, did not receive full acceptance in the Seminole Nation, and did not receive full benefits from the funds programs offered to the Seminole nation coming from the Bureau of Indian Affairs.

-Later that year, the Bureau of Indian Affairs held that the exclusion of black Seminoles constituted a violation of the Seminole Nation's 1866 treaty with the United States following the American Civil War.
-They noted that the treaty was made with a tribe that included black as well as white and brown members.
+In 2004, the Bureau of Indian Affairs held that the exclusion of Black Seminoles constituted a violation of the Seminole Nation's 1866 treaty with the United States following the American Civil War.
+They noted that the treaty was made with a tribe that included Black as well as white and brown members.
 The treaty had required the Seminole to emancipate their slaves, and to give the Seminole Freedmen full citizenship and voting rights.
 The BIA stopped federal funding for a time for services and programs to the Seminole.

 The individual Certificate of Degree of Indian Blood (CDIB) is based on registration of ancestors in the Indian lists of the Dawes Rolls.
 Although the BIA could not issue CDIBs to the Seminole Freedmen, in 2003 the agency recognized them as members of the tribe and advised them of continuing benefits for which they were eligible.
 Journalists theorized the decision could affect the similar case in which the Cherokee Nation of Oklahoma excluded Cherokee Freedmen as members unless they could document a direct Native American ancestor on the Dawes Rolls.

+In October 2021, the federal Indian Health Service announced that Seminole Nation Freedmen are eligible for health care, after months of reports that the tribe was denying Freedmen COVID-19 vaccines.

+Afro-Natives and Black Seminoles from across the United States convened on January 11, 2023, at Florida's historic Seminole Inn in Indiantown with several Native American tribes to address their complex history, hoping to seek federal recognition.
+For the first time, many Black Seminole descendants returned to Florida, a state where their ancestors had lived freely since the 17th century, escaping slavery in Georgia and the Carolinas.